tylergets/db-fixture-generator/README.md

 # db-fixture-generator

-A database and framework agnostic fixture generator for NodeJS
+A database and framework-agnostic fixture generator for NodeJS

+This project is not yet stable, do not use it in production.

+## TODO
+ * Solve Dependency Graph
+ * Load Relationships
+ * Handle Arrays
+ * Settle internal api

 ## Features